 - Venus orbits at a distance of 67 million miles (average) from the Sun.
 67 million miles is approximately equal to 0.7 Astronomical Units (AU).
 1 Astronomical Unit is the average distance of Earth from the Sun.
 In other words, the distance of Venus from the Sun is 0.7 times the distance of Earth from the Sun.

 - Venus takes 225 Earth days to complete one revolution around the Sun.
 It completes one rotation around its axis in 243 Earth days.
-It is the only planet with a longer rotation time than revolution time.
+It is the only planet with a longer rotation period than its revolution period.

 - The landscape on Venus is highly volcanic.
 There are thousands of volcanic mountains and plateaus on Venus along with extensive plains.